Updated on 22 November 2020, Commit: dcb3951

 Compiling yourself takes longer and is more involved, but on modern processors can lead to a speed increase of up to 1.5 to 3x.
 If your operating system or hardware is not officially supported, compiling may be the only way to run Cuberite.

 The automatic compilation script is recommended for *nix users.
-Windows users should see the Other Systems subsection for instructions.
 The automatic compilation script takes care of the compilation process for you.
 You only need to copy this command to your terminal:

 Once you have a compiled copy of Cuberite, with the supporting files (in most cases these are distributed with the executable, in a directory called Server), you can run the server and generate yourself a world.
 It's easy to run the server, although the method varies depending on the operating system you are using.